20 Fun and Easy EFL Icebreakers for Beginner Students: Step-by-Step Guide

 Find Someone Who

-• Create a list of statements related to your students’ interests or experiences (e.g., “Find someone who has traveled to another country”).
+Prepare a list of statements related to students’ interests or experiences (“Find someone who has traveled to another country”).
+Students mingle, asking questions until they find a classmate matching each one.

 The Ball Game